ssj-delta-cu/ssj-overview/README.md

 This project contains the suggested boundaries used for the ssj-delta-cu project summary.
-This includes the delta service area boundary, as well as suggested rasters bounderies for input and output projectdata.
+This includes the delta service area boundary, as well as suggested rasters boundaries for input and output project data.

+<iframe src="https://www.google.com/maps/d/u/0/embed?mid=zDpfBkZvP6Yk.kvF3ZvPShMdE" width="640" height="480"></iframe>

 ## Gridded data